What to Do When You Can’t Get Anything Done

-Figure out what you really need to do.
-Many days that means food and clean underwear.
-Figure out what your bare minimum is.
-Maybe it’s a shower, a cup of coffee, a meal plan for the day, and a load of laundry.
+Figure out what your “bare minimum” is.
+Maybe it’s a shower, a cup of hot coffee, a meal plan for the day, and a load of laundry in the wash.

 While we all dream of getting ahead of schedule, life happens.
 None of us really gets it all done.
 Shoot for the most important things.